 She auditioned for 2nd flute in the LA Philharmonic and won, a position she held from 1946 until 1952.
 She studied orchestral excerpts with principal oboist, Henri de Busscher.

-A big break came when conductor Bruno Walter named her principal flute of the Hollywood Bowl Orchestra, a challenging job with a concert almost every night of a 13-week season.
+A big break came when conductor Bruno Walter (photo below right) named her principal flute of the Hollywood Bowl Orchestra, a challenging job with a concert almost every night of a 13-week season.

-Walter next chose her to play principal flute in a radio orchestra similar to the NBC Symphony.
-The repertoire was difficult, the schedule demanding, but these jobs gave her the experience in a principal flute position she desperately needed.
+Walter chose her to play principal flute in a radio orchestra similar to the NBC Symphony.
+The repertoire was difficult, the schedule demanding, but this gave her valuable the principal flute experience.

 Although she had graduated from Eastman, she later said: “I considered those years in Los Angeles my ‘college’.”
 She learned how to practice, perform and audition effectively— skills that would soon be crucial.

-Big changes arrived after WWII: shifts from production to consumption, from saving to spending, from city to suburb.
-Advertising in the mass media led everyone to believe they could have a house in the suburbs, a new car, a good job for the husband, and well-adjusted children cared for by a full-time wife and mother.
+Emphasis shifted from production to consumption, from saving to spending, from city to suburb.
+Media advertising led everyone to believe they could have a house in the suburbs, a new car, a good job for the husband, and well-adjusted children cared for by a full-time wife and mother.

-During WW II women had entered the labor force in large numbers.
-After the war, some said they had become too independent.
+During WW II women joined the labor force in large numbers, but after the war, ended some said they had become too independent.
 Returning (male) soldiers had priority for jobs and education.

 Women were expected to be homemakers.
 The Betty Crocker Cookbook was a best-seller.